 Renting a motorcycle is similar to renting a car meaning that they don’t let just anyone jump in and drive off; you have to meet certain requirements.
-The most obvious requirement is a driver’s license and a credit card (any major credit card will do).
+The most obvious requirement is a license and a credit card (any major credit card will do).
 Like car rental companies, motorcycle rentals require that you carry a valid driver’s license with an M1 rating, or motorcycle rating, that is recognized in the state you reside.
 Unfortunately, a learner’s permit won’t cut it and will not be accepted by any rental company.

 If you are from a country outside the US, any motorcycle license that is recognized in your home country will be valid when renting.
 However, if your license is written in a language other than English, you should consider getting an IDP (international driver’s permit).
 This will eliminate any confusion or language barriers in the case of an accident or any encounter with law enforcement.

 Most motorcycle rental companies will have age limits and you must be at least 21 years old to rent.
 Of course if you were to rent a motorcycle in other countries this age would change.
 Some companies have raised this to 25 years old.
-Often, if you are younger than 21, you can rent a scooter, moped, or other small engine vehicle as long as you are over 18.
+Often, if you are younger than 21, you can rent a scooter, moped, or another small engine vehicle as long as you are over 18.
 The reason for this is to ensure that the renter has at least a few years of riding experience or maturity.

 The minimum insurance coverage for motorcycle rentals is liability insurance with a minimum amount of coverage and this may vary depending on the state in which you are renting.
 It is required by law.
 However, your own liability insurance that you have at home for your own motorcycle does not meet this requirement.
 Rental insurance is different and separate.
 Basic liability insurance is usually provided by the rental company and is included in the daily cost.
 This liability insurance will cover you if you cause an accident that results in injury or property damage to someone else.